A Proven System to Dominate Google Maps & Local Search with Branded Social Media Profiles

 It can support reputation management by helping you control more of page one for your brand name.

-Most branded clicks happen on the first page of Google.
+The vast majority of searcher attention and clicks occur on the first page of results, especially for branded queries, so owning more of that page matters for perception and control.
 When your official social profiles rank alongside your website, they reinforce legitimacy and give searchers clear, trusted options.

 A properly maintained fortress can: